-The can, 75 to 100 ml in size, is wider in diamater with an easy pull top, (so no more wrestling match with an opener that does not work.)
+The can, 75 to 100 ml in size, is wider in diameter with an easy pull top, (so no more wrestling match with an opener that does not work.)

 My idea was an easy pull, one use container similar to the small tuna size, only to discover after all my expenses, that there are regulations in Canada with respect to size requirement in Tomato Paste products.

-These regulations have been in existence since the beginning of the last century and is very difficult to change.
+These regulations have been in existence since the beginning of the last century and are very difficult to change.

 However, I have made some progress with Canadian officials to allow me to produce some batches smaller in size with the easy pull top on an experimental basis.

 This does not mean that the product will cost less, but at least the housewife will avoid the wrestling match with the can opener and the disgusting look when trying to use the leftover, refrigerated tomato paste.